hostmobility/documentation/docs/interfaces/hmx/digital_io.md

 ## Sleep and wake up

-For Digital in, wake-up is default on if you want to disable the inputs. one way is to change the device tree when buildding the image, the other way is to unbind the gpio-keys.
+For Digital in, wake-up is default on.
+If you want to disable the inputs one way is to change the device tree when building the image, the other is to unbind the gpio-keys.
 ```
 echo gpio-keys > /sys/bus/platform/drivers/gpio-keys/unbind
 ```
-when wake it up bind it again if you want to use the gpio-keys.
+After waking up, you can bind it again if you want to use the gpio-keys.